Portunus pelagicus: Ecology

 Male Portunus pelagicus can be territorial.

 P. pelagicus commonly enters estuaries for food and shelter.
 Its life cycle is dependent on estuaries as the larvae and early juveniles use these habitats for growth and development.
 Prior to hatching, the female moves into shallow marine habitats, releases her eggs, and the newly-hatched zoea I larvae move into estuaries.
 During this time, they feed on microscopic plankton and progress from the zoea I stage to the zoea IV stage (approximately 8 days) and then to the final larval stage of megalopa (duration of 4–6 days).
 This larval stage is characterised by having large chelipeds used to catch prey.
 Once the megalopa metamorphoses to the crab stage, they continue to spend time in estuaries which provides a suitable habitat for shelter and food.
 However, evidence has shown that early juveniles cannot tolerate low salinities for extended periods, which is likely due to its weak hyper-osmoregulatory abilities.
-This may explain their mass emigration from estuaries to seawater during the rainy season.
-Male Portunus pelagicus are believed to become more territorial in colder water.
-This may explain why male crabs are rarely sighted within a close proximity to each other in more temperate waters; it also may explain why their female counterparts seem more prolific in these areas.
+This likely accounts for their mass emigration from estuaries to seawater during the rainy season.
+Furthermore, male Portunus pelagicus are believed to become more territorial in colder water; this behavior potentially explains why they are rarely sighted in close proximity in temperate waters and may also clarify why females appear more prolific in these regions.

-Cultural Significance
+Cultural significance

 The movement of this species of crab is the basis for the dance steps and movements of the Linambay, a variation of the Moro-moro that originates from Carcar, Cebu, in the Philippines, where the crab is called "Lambay".